Phil-U-U/Evaluate-Amazon-Book-Reviews/README.md

 ## Web App

-We design the following app for the users to interact with the algorithm and evaluate the quality of reviews.
+The following is the interface of the app designed for the users to interact with the algorithm and evaluate the quality of reviews:

 ![](figures/app.png)